Search

 Instructions

-• Place the whole chicken in a large pot, Dutch oven, or Instant Pot.
+• Remove the giblet cavity, and place the whole chicken in a large pot, Dutch oven, Instant Pot, or Slow Cooker.
 Add aromatics, herb bundle, salt, and enough cold water to cover the chicken by 1 inch.

 • Stovetop: Bring to boil, then reduce to low simmer (uncovered), and cook for 25–30 minutes.